loicleray/zmk-config-corne-6-wireless/README.md

 # Mac Focused Corne ZMK Keyboard Layout

-A simple Corne Keyboard layout, optimised for:
+A corne-ish split keyboard layout, optimised for:

-- almost standard mac keyboard key positioning
+1. almost standard mac keyboard key positioning.
-- heavily using combos
+   - heavily using combos to make up for reduced keys

+2. **'left hand on key board, right hand on the mouse'**
+   - left hand combos allow layer toggling
+     - numbpad and common math/calculator symbols
+     - mirrored qwerty layer, so i can hit all shortcuts without lifting left hand onto right half of the keyboard.
-- basic mouse emulation
+3. basic mouse emulationright hand.
-- ZMK (nice!nano)
+4. easy access to settings and media playback buttons

 Layout as follows: